 The first step is to identify the strategy goals and objectives.
 What is the initiative aiming to solve?
 What steps are being taken currently?
-How will LC&amp;CC identify success? be recorded to track clude implementation e statistics, reach of equency of data funding requirements, eline of initiative.
+How will LC&CC identify success? be recorded to track clude implementation e statistics, reach of equency of data funding requirements, eline of initiative.
 The a depends largely on Following data collection compile and analyse data.
 An excel file will be shared upon finalisation of this report.
 1. Identify goals/objectives 2.
 Define indicators 3.
 Define data collection 4.
-Identify roles/responsibiltile 5.
-Analysis plan & reporting 6.
-Dissemination/reporting Define indicators for t progress at achieving Develop process ind assess if initiatives a implemented as plan Develop outcome ind track progress goals icators to ire ined Decide from the early stages who is response collecting the data for indicator.
-Data manage should be decided with it key stakeholders so even the same page and know indicators they are assig sible for each ement roles input from eryone is on ws which Do not collect data for data's sake.
+Identify roles/responsibiltiie 6.
+Dissemination/reporting Define indicators for t progress at achieving Develop process ind assess if initiatives a implemented as plan Develop outcome ind track progress goals licators to are nned Decide from the early stages who is response collecting the data for indicator.
+Data manage should be decided with key stakeholders so even the same page and know indicators they are assign sible for each ement roles input from eryone is on ws which Do not collect data for data's sake.
 Include plans for internal dissemination among the programme team, as well as wider dissemination among stakeholders and donors.